shsdev/khclass/README.md

 It will take a few seconds until the table with the results is shown because the prediction is executed when the page is loaded.

+In this demo, the model is trained for a single test concept which is defined in the configuration file.
+The same concept is used for predicting the degree of confidence that the concept is representative for the image.
+To run the prediction on a new concept, a new model has to be trained for this concept first.
+I.e. change the value of 'test_concept' in 'config/settings.cfg', run the training module
+'khclarifai/khclarify_train.py', and then you can run the prediction for the new test concept.

 ## License

 Licensed under GNU GENERAL PUBLIC LICENSE Version 3 available at https://www.gnu.org/licenses/gpl-3.0.txt.